Vega-daniel/Predicting_personality/README.md

 # Exploratory Data Analysis

-First I took a look at how much each personality type was represented in my data set in comparison to the population.
+First let's take a look at how much each personality type was represented in the data set in comparison to the population.

 ![](img/samplebarvpop.png)

-The results were interesting, the least common personality types seemed to be most represnted in our dataset.
-In order to compare apples to apples, I converted our sample count to a percentage and plotted them side by side.
+The results were interesting, the least common personality types seemed to be most represnted in the dataset.
+In order to compare apples to apples, let's convert our sample count to a percentage and plot them side by side.

 ![](img/samplevpop.png)

-Now we can make better sense of our data.
-It looks like IN-- personality types are highly represented in our sample.
+Now we can make better sense of the data.
+It looks like IN-- personality types are highly represented in this sample.

 The takeaway being IN-- personalities seem to have a stronger presence in this online forum.